Course Descriptions - Communications

 COM235 Intro to Visual Communication (3-0-3)

-This course provides students the opportunity to explore and gain experience in a career area related to communications in a supervised professional setting.
-The internship enables students to blend theory, technology, and professional values, while exploring future career paths.
-The course requires students to complete 45 hours per credit of fieldwork.
+This course provides students the opportunity to explore and gain experience in a career area related to communication in a supervised professional setting.
+An instructor-approved internship is required.
+The internship allows students to combine classroom theory and real-world experience, while exploring potential career paths.
+The course requires completion of 135 hours of fieldwork.
 Grading is on a pass/fail basis.

-PR: COM 121 Mass Media or COM 231 New Media and Society
+PR: COM 121 Mass Media or COM 231 Digital Culture, and permission of the instructor or dean